RichardKleinow/collab-playlist/README.txt

 3. Click on 'Create an App'.
 4. Fill in the form with your application details.
 5. Once the application is created, note down the `Client ID` and `Client Secret`.
 6. In the app settings, add the Redirect URI.
-This should match the one specified in the plugin settings and be a valid callback endpoint on your website (e.g., `https://yourwebsite.com/spotify-callback`).
+This should match your website + "/wp-admin/admin.php?page=collab_playlist" (e.g., `https://yourwebsite.com/wp-admin/admin.php?page=collab_playlist`).

 ### Configuring the Plugin

 1. Navigate to the plugin settings in your WordPress admin panel.
-2. Enter the `Client ID`, `Client Secret`, and the `Redirect URI` you've set in the Spotify Developer Dashboard.
+2. Enter the `Client ID`, `Client Secret`.
-3. Save the settings, which should establish a connection to Spotify.
+3. Save the settings, which should establish a connection to Spotify and detect the playlist.

 ### Usage